PgBiel/typst-oxifmt/README.md

 # typst-strfmt

-A Typst library that brings string formatting through the `strfmt` function.
+A Typst library that brings convenient string formatting and interpolation through the `strfmt` function.
 Its syntax is taken directly from Rust's `format!` syntax, so read its page for more information (https://doc.rust-lang.org/std/fmt/).
 Only a few things aren't supported from the Rust syntax, such as the `p` (pointer) format type, or the `.*` precision specifier.

 I intend to add a few extras over time, though.
-The first "extra" I've added so far is the `fmt-decimal-separator: "string"` parameter, which lets you customize the decimal separator for decimal numbers.
-E.g. `strfmt("Result: {}", 5.8 fmt-decimal-separator: ",")` will return the string `"Result: 5,8"`.
+The first "extra" I've added so far is the `fmt-decimal-separator: "string"` parameter, which lets you customize the decimal separator for decimal numbers (floats) inserted into strings.
+E.g. `strfmt("Result: {}", 5.8, fmt-decimal-separator: ",")` will return the string `"Result: 5,8"` (comma instead of dot).
 See more below.

 ## Usage